Symptoms of a Vitamin B12 Deficiency.

-Most often this is given by injection; some people may be prescribed B 12 vitamin tablets or a B complex formula as all the B vitamins work together.
+Most often this is given by injection; some people may be prescribed vitamin tablets.

-As you know we prefer whole food supplementation over a synthetic made in a lab version.
+(We as you know suggest whole food supplementation that is vigorously tested and not a synthetic made in a lab version)

 Here are few of my favorites:

-Cataplex B12, Cataplex B combined with Cataplex G, Folic acid B12, and B Core which is best if you have high homocysteine levels or have a heart problem.
-If you have a Patient Direct account you can use it to order your products.
-If not then you will need to create an account and use my code.
-W8MJSC
+Cataplex B12, Cataplex B combined with Cataplex G, Folic acid B12, and B Core which is best if you have high homocysteine levels or have a heart problems.
+If you have a Patient Direct account you can use it to order or you can Order online:

 Preventing Deficiency Problems